r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Date: 2020-12-15 6:25
 Tags: Python behind the scenes, Python, CPython

 What happens when we get or set an attribute of a Python object?
 This question is not as simple as it may seem at first.
 It's true that any experienced Python programmer has a good intuitive understanding of how attributes work, and the documentation helps a lot to strengthen the understanding.
-Yet, once a really non-trivial question regarding attributes comes up, the intuition fails and the documentation can no longer help.
+Yet, when a really non-trivial question regarding attributes comes up, the intuition fails and the documentation can no longer help.
+Even a question as basic as "What is an attribute?" fits into that category.
 To gain a deep understanding and be able to answer such questions, one has to study how attributes are implemented.
 That's what we're going to do today.

 ## A brief recall